5 Considerations for Increasing Prices on Home Furnishings Products

 Written By BrandJump Team

-For manufacturers feeling the squeeze to maintain margin, here are 6 key considerations when it comes to increasing your product prices.
+If you’ve been on the fence about a price adjustment and are feeling the pressure to maintain profitability, here are 5 key considerations manufacturers must weigh when it comes to increasing product prices.

 1. Understand the short- and long-term impact on your business.